BetterThanTomorrow/calva/docs/site/rich-comments.md

 It has no forms in its body and will therefore always (as long as the Clojure Reader can read it) evaluate to `nil`.
 That is: _nothing in the `(comment ...)` form will get evaluated when the file is loaded_.

 This makes it a very good ”place” where you can develop code, experiment with code, and keep example code.
 Since you will be able to load/evaluate the current file without worrying that the code in the `comment` form will get evaluated.
-This also holds true when using tools that hot-reloads the code on save, such as [Figwheel](https://figwheel.org), [shadow-cljs](https://github.com/thheller/shadow-cljs) and [Krell](https://calva.io/krell/).
+This also holds true when using tools that hot-reload the code on save, such as [Figwheel](https://figwheel.org), [shadow-cljs](https://github.com/thheller/shadow-cljs) and [Krell](https://calva.io/krell/).

 To develop or refine a function you might: